 The Groovy scripts belong to a specific package.
 The parent directory where the scripts are located must be the same as the package name.
-So the TestSAP.groovy script must be under a samples directory (because it belongs to the samples package) and the remaining HR scripts must be under a samples/hr directory (because they belong to the hr package).
+So the TestSAP.groovy script must be under a scripts/sap directory

+(because it belongs to the scripts/sap package) and the remaining HR scripts must be under a scripts/sap /hr directory (because they belong to the hr package).

-7.3.2.
+9.2.2.
 Testing the Connection to the SAP HR System